Saint-Germain-des-Prés (church): Origins

 A Roman temple was located close to the site of the church, and a Roman road, parallel to the Seine, passed by the site, built well above the river to avoid flooding.

 The abbey was founded in the 6th century by Childebert I (ruled 511-558), the son of Clovis I, the first King of the Franks.
-It was built especially to display two important relics acquired by Childebert during the siege of Saragossa in Spain; a fragment of the True Cross and a fragment of the tunic of the martyr Saint Vincent.
+It was built especially to display two important relics acquired by Childebert during the siege of Zaragoza in Spain; a fragment of the True Cross and a fragment of the tunic of the martyr Saint Vincent.
 The first abbot was Droctovaeus, a pupil of the Bishop Saint Germain.

 The abbey was formally dedicated in 558, the same year that Childebert died.
 His tomb was placed within the church and the Abbey became the first necropolis for the tombs of the early Kings of France, before this function was transferred to the Basilica of Saint-Denis.
 The basilica and the monastery were first dedicated to the Holy Cross and to Saint Vincent, then, in about 754, to Saint Germain of Paris, a noted bishop of Paris whose tomb was placed in the church in 576.
 The tombs were later removed, and no medieval tombs remain in the church.

 The church and monastery were destroyed twice by the Vikings during their invasions at the end of the 9th century.
 The abbey church was rebuilt by the Abbé Morard at the 10th century, and the rest of the monastery by the end of the 13th century.
 The first four levels of the bell tower, the nave and the transept date from this period.
 A number of carved column capitals and vestiges of frescoes from this period are also found in the church.